Canada and the Circumpolar Regions

 - Promoting Canada as a leader in Arctic science and research; and

-- Working with domestic and international partners to reach Canada’s goals in the region.
+- Working with domestic and international partners to advance Canada’s goals in the region.

-¶¶ÒùÊÓƵ is responsible for coordinating and leading the international aspects of Canada’s Arctic engagement.
+Ƶ is responsible for coordinating and leading the international aspects of Canada’s Arctic engagement.
 This work is carried out by the Nordic and Polar Relations Division in Ottawa, and by Canadian embassies around the world.
-Canada is an active member of the Arctic Council, the main international forum for Arctic cooperation.
+Canada is an active founding member of the Arctic Council, the preeminent international forum for Arctic cooperation.

-- Lead in implementing the International Chapter in Canada’s Arctic and Northern Policy Framework;
+- Lead in implementing the International chapter of Canada’s Arctic and Northern Policy Framework (2019) and Canada’s Arctic Foreign Policy (2024);

 - Support the identification of targeted, innovative trade and commercial opportunities for the North, benefiting Northerners;